QFPay/docs/docs/03-in-store/04-pos-api/02-ECR.md

 |`allow_modify_flag`| No | Integer| 0: Not allow modification of refund amount (default value) <br/> 1: allow modification of refund amount|

 :::note
-> for Visa/Mastercard, Unionpay Card and American Express Card,  the amount of same day refund must be `full amount`
+> for Visa / Mastercard, Unionpay Card and American Express Card,  the amount of same day refund must be `full amount`
 :::

 ```json